Android Non Root

 nano ~/etc/xdg/openbox/autostart

-Copy below command and paste to it:
+Copy below and paste to it (replace gray with the color you want):

 # Make background gray.